faival/gulpAcademy/README.md

 #### E) Change the name of the generated sass file _icons.sass to something else at runtime without modifying the src code.

-- place breakpoint in gulpfile.js/tasks/iconFont/index.js
+- place breakpoint in l.9 of gulpfile.js/tasks/iconFont/generateIconSass.js

-- overwritte value of property sassOutputName of settings object
+- overwritte value of property sassOutputName of config object